Givens, Mrs. Fanny Rosalind Hicks and James Edward Givens

 In 1895, Fanny Hicks married James Edward Givens, who was born in 1861 in Greenwood, VA, the son of Jefferson and Mary Ann Dickerson Givens.
 He was a graduate of Harvard College.
 He arrived in Louisville in 1892 to become a Latin and Greek instructor at State University, later serving as Latin and English professor at Louisville Colored High School [later known as Louisville Central High School].
 He founded New South, a weekly newspaper published in Louisville beginning in 1894.

-From 1898-1900, James E. Givens was the second president of the State Normal School for Colored Persons (later known as Kentucky State University) [see the Office of the President Records, a Kentucky Digital Library webpage].
-He was a storekeeper when he died of typhoid fever in 1910 at his home, 507 Jacob Street, in Louisville, KY, according to the Kentucky Death Records.
-James Givens was buried in the Eastern Cemetery in Louisville.
+From 1898-1900, Givens was the second president of the State Normal School for Colored Persons (later known as Kentucky State University) [see the KSU listing of past presidents.
+He was a storekeeper when he died of typhoid fever in 1910 at his home, 507 Jacob Street, in Louisville, according to Kentucky Death Records; and buried in Eastern Cemetery in Louisville.
 Prior to his death, he was attended by Dr. Ellis D. Whedbee, husband to Bertha Whedbee, the first African American woman to be employed by the Louisville Police Department.

 In 1920, the Givens family was living on Finzer Street in Louisville: Mrs. Givens, her daughter Fanny, niece Evaline Williams, and nephew James E. Givens.
 Mrs. Fanny R. Givens was a portrait artist, and in 1915 she attempted to raise $100,000 to build an Art Institute for the development of Negro artists.

 Givens was also a songwriter: on March 23, 1908, she received a copyright for the words and music of the song "Hallelujah!
 Christ is Risen," [C 177237].